nanchano/bastet/ARCHITECTURE.md

 The `Server` is then injected into the server, which will parse HTTP requests, call the service to perform the operations, and send the relevant responses.
 The logic of parsing errors is also heavily based on the business use case errors defined in the `core` package.

 An slog Logger object is also injected into it to provide access to necessary logs such as request IDs, timestamps, cookies, or whatever HTTP-related information we need to save.

+## Tooling
+All tools are free and open source.

+`SQLC` is the tool of choice as a code generation tool for database operations as it's schema first and significantly reduces development time.
+Postgres is the database choice, along with the `pgx` library, due to performance.

+`chi` is chosen as the router as it's a minimal library, battle tested, with an intuitive API.

+`envconfig` and `godotenv` are chosen to manage configuration through environment variables, the recommended way of inserting secrets (or config) into containers.

+`slog` is chosen as the structured logging package as it's going to be added to the standard library when go 1.21 is released.